Inner-worldly asceticism: Four-fold typology

-In religions which can be characterized by inner-world-asceticim, the world appears to the religious virtuoso as his responsibility.
+In religions which can be characterized by inner-world-asceticiim, the world appears to the religious virtuoso as his responsibility.

 Rationalism

 For Weber, the worldly ascetic is a rationalist.
 He rationalizes his own conduct but also rejects conduct which is specifically irrational, esthetic, or dependent upon his own emotional reactions to the world.

 Inner-worldly asceticism, including above all Protestantism, taught the fulfillment of obligations in the world as the sole method of proving religious merit.
 Its emphasis on the importance of one's calling encouraged the differentiation of life-spheres, while its rationality favoured an emphasis on natural law – further aspects enhancing the impact Weber postulated such asceticism had upon the development of capitalism, or rather the particular type of capitalism Weber saw as marked by "the rational organization and institutionalization of social relationships...rational bourgeois capitalism".